ubermorgenland/devops-agent/README.md

 **Do NOT expose this tool to untrusted users or networks.**

 **Security Enhancement - Approval Mode:**
-- Use `--require-approval` or `-a` flag to enable user confirmation before tool execution
+- **Enabled by default**: User confirmation is required before each tool execution
 - Each tool call will require explicit approval (y/n)
 - Rejections can include feedback comments that guide the agent to try alternative approaches
-- Recommended for sensitive operations or when testing new workflows
+- Use `--no-approval` or `-na` flag to disable approval mode for trusted/automated workflows

 For production use, consider:
-- Using approval mode (`--require-approval`) for all operations
+- Keeping approval mode enabled (default behavior) for all operations
 - Adding command whitelisting
 - Implementing proper input validation
 - Running in Docker containers with limited permissions